Atorvastatin: Absorption

 Atorvastatin undergoes rapid absorption when taken orally, with an approximate time to maximum plasma concentration (Tmax) of 1–2 h.
 The absolute bioavailability of the medication is about 14%, but the systemic availability for HMG-CoA reductase activity is approximately 30%.
 Atorvastatin undergoes high intestinal clearance and first-pass metabolism, which is the main cause for the low systemic availability.
 Administration of atorvastatin with food produces a 25% reduction in Cmax (rate of absorption) and a 9% reduction in AUC (extent of absorption), although food does not affect the plasma LDL-C-lowering efficacy of atorvastatin.
 Evening dose administration is known to reduce the Cmax and AUC by 30% each.
 However, time of administration does not affect the plasma LDL-C-lowering efficacy of atorvastatin.

 Distribution

-The mean volume of distribution of atorvastatin is approximately 381 L. It is highly protein bound (≥98%), and studies have shown it is likely secreted into human breastmilk.
+The mean volume of distribution of atorvastatin is approximately 381 L. It is highly protein bound (≥98%), and studies have shown it is likely secreted in human breastmilk.